This page details the ways you can export your application for distribution

 application-include-dir: "include/my-application/"

 This example uses the default directories.
-For example, you can change the application-binary-dir to libexec when developing an IBus engine
+For example, you can change the application-binary-dir to libexec when developing an IBus engine.

 Additionally, you can add custom install directives for files.
 For example, using the following config: